 Masters in Management in USA

-Though the MiM or Masters in Management has been predominantly an European phenomena, in the past 5-6 years a lot of schools worldwide have been including this rapidly growing degree in their portfolio.
+Though the MiM or Masters in Management has been predominantly a European phenomenon, in the past 5-6 years a lot of schools worldwide have been including this rapidly growing degree in their portfolio.

-Masters in Management in USA at a glimpse
+Masters in Management in the USA at a glimpse

-* Kellogg MS in Management Studies class consists of 42% International Students with 55% female students.
-In 2015, Kellogg has employment rate of 100% within 3 months of graduation with organization like Accenture, Deloitte, Dropbox, Google, IBM, Johnson & Johnson
+- Kellogg MS in Management Studies class consists of 42% International Students with 55% female students.
+In 2015, Kellogg has an employment rate of 100% within 3 months of graduation with an organization like Accenture, Deloitte, Dropbox, Google, IBM, Johnson & Johnson

-* Michigan Ross Masters in Management class consists of 12% International students with 41% female students.
-Organisation like Accenture, Amazon, General Mills, Deloitte, KPMG, PepsiCo, Oracle had placed students from Michigan Ross.
+- Michigan Ross Masters in Management class consists of 12% International students with 41% female students.
+An organization like Accenture, Amazon, General Mills, Deloitte, KPMG, PepsiCo, Oracle had placed students from Michigan Ross.